Three Days Grace discography

 Three Days Grace is a Canadian rock band that formed in 1997.
-They have released eight studio albums, four extended plays, twenty eight singles, two video albums, twenty four music videos and five promotional singles.
+They have released eight studio albums, four extended plays, thirty singles, two video albums, twenty four music videos and four promotional singles.
 They signed with Jive Records and released three albums on the label between 2003 and 2009 before the label was folded into the RCA Records umbrella in 2011; the band has released music through that label since then.

 Their debut studio album Three Days Grace was released on July 22, 2003.
 The album's lead single "I Hate Everything About You" reached number one on the Canadian rock chart.
-"Just Like You" was released as the second single, topping the Billboard Mainstream Rock chart, becoming their first number-one hit on the chart.
+"Just Like You" was released as the second single, topping the Billboard Mainstream Rock chart, becoming their first number-one hit on the chart..
+The album's third single "Home" reached number two on the US Mainstream Rock chart and number 1 on the US Active Rock.
+"Wake Up" was the fourth single and was released exclusively in Canada, peaking at number 16 on the Canadian rock chart.

 Their second studio album One-X was released on June 13, 2006, and was preceded by its lead single, "Animal I Have Become".
 The album debuted at number two on the Canadian Albums Chart and number five on the Billboard 200.
+Three more singles followed, "Pain", "Never Too Late", and "Riot".
+The first three singles from the album topped the US Mainstream Rock chart.

 They released their third studio album Life Starts Now on September 22, 2009, with "Break" being released as its lead single.
 The song topped the US Hot Rock & Alternative Songs for twelve weeks.
 The album peaked at number two on the Canadian Albums Chart and number three on the Billboard 200.
+The album had three more singles, "The Good Life", "World So Cold", and "Lost in You".
 On October 2, 2012, their fourth studio album Transit of Venus was released.
+Three singles were released from the album, "Chalk Outline", "The High Road", and "Misery Loves My Company".
+It was originally the last album with original lead singer Adam Gontier, before he rejoined in 2024.